Weed on the ballot: Voters could approve legal marijuana in 5 more states - NewsBreak

 Midterm voters in five states will determine if they should join the growing list of places where recreational marijuana use is allowed, even as any use of the drug is still illegal under federal law.

 Referendums to legalize recreational use of marijuana are on Nov.
 8 ballots in Arkansas, Maryland, Missouri, South Dakota and North Dakota.
-If approved, those states would join 19 other states and the District of Columbia in allowing use.
-The current jurisdictions account for about 44% of the United States population.
+If approved, those states would join 19 other states and the District of Columbia in allowing use, jurisdictions that account for about 44% of the United States population.

 Though some Republican-trending states such as Montana and Alaska have lifted prohibitions in recent years, most that have legalized recreational use still tend to lean toward Democrats in state and national elections.